for visiting me.

 When I witnessed film turning into digital, I sensed that, at some point, the binary code flexibility would change things for good.

-From these learning, practices and reflections, came out the “organic photography” concept 13 years ago.
+From these learning, practices and reflections, came the “organic photography” concept 13 years ago.
 Organic Photography seeks the human body´ spontaneity and the good use of photographic technique - without the aid of large mechanical artifacts, dozens on set, besides all the technology you already have at hand.

 I believe everybody must return to society the results of the support and luck some of us have, so I volunteer.
 I usually am a volunteer as a lecturer - but I´ve had the overwhelming chance to cuddled babies and help their first steps, and to support teens emotionally .